neekt/onion-container/README.md

 - **Destroy container** (toolbar menu) - click it once to reveal an inline "Yes, destroy it" / "Cancel" confirmation; confirming closes all its tabs and deletes it outright (cookies and site data included).
-- **Preferences** (toolbar menu) - set SOCKS host/port (with a dropdown for the two common defaults, or "Custom…" for anything else), whether to destroy the container automatically on browser start, and whether the right-click menu items are shown at all.
-Settings save automatically as you change them.
+- **Preferences** (toolbar menu) - set SOCKS host/port, whether to destroy the container automatically on browser start, and whether the context menu items are displayed.

 ## Known limitations / things worth knowing